 Multifunction office printers are a great addition to any home office because they can help save space by providing all the functions of a printer, copier, and scanner in one machine.
 They can also be very user-friendly, with many models offering touchscreen controls and wireless connectivity.
 Whether you need to print documents, copy files, or scan photos, a multifunction office printer can be a big help.
 And because they’re so compact, they won’t take up much valuable space in your home office.

 You will also want to make sure that your internet connection is going to be up to the increased demand that your new work from home life is going to place on it.
 Should you feel like you wish to upgrade, you could take a look at the Viasat internet plans available, as well as plans from other providers in your area, to see who is offering the best connection for your budget, and get your internet sorted before you start working from home.
+To assess the quality of the Wifi network, you should use Hummingbird Network’s penetration testing.

 It is no secret that working in an office comes with certain distractions, such as coworkers coming up to you and starting to chat.